denis-beurive/python-notes/flask.md

 # Flask

 ## Setup Flask with Apache

-This section shows how to use Flask with an Apache server.
+This section shows how to use a Flask application with an Apache server.

 See [this documentation](http://flask.pocoo.org/docs/1.0/deploying/mod_wsgi/).